 The selected FBI executives, international, and federal/state/city/county nominees are reviewed and forwarded to the Director’s Office for final approval.
 Generally, the final selection announcement and participants are notified by their nominating FBI office between Thanksgiving and Christmas.

 The NEI has been variously described as the “Director’s own program” and as the crown jewel of the FBI’s executive training initiatives.
 It has led to the design and implementation of the Bureau’s Law Enforcement Executive Development Seminar (LEEDS) program and the Leadership in Counterterrorism Program, or LinCT.

-In addition to FBI special agents, the Training Division offers a wealth of training opportunities in support of the Bureau's mission to provide leadership and criminal justice services to federal, state, municipal, and international agencies and partners.
+In addition to FBI special agents and intelligence analysts, the Training Division offers a wealth of training opportunities in support of the Bureau's mission to provide leadership and criminal justice services to federal, state, municipal, and international agencies and partners.
 Training coordinators are available in each field office to help develop solutions to our partners’ training needs.
 Below is a list of formal training opportunities open to law enforcement.
 If interested, please contact the training coordinator at the FBI field office nearest you.
 International law enforcement agencies should contact their closest FBI legal attaché office.